-All parents know that babies have a glossary all their own, and baby birds are no different.
-By understanding these basic terms related to baby wild birds, it is easier to identify them and to care for them appropriately when you find a baby bird or a nesting family in your backyard.
+All parents know that babies have a vocabulary all their own, and baby birds are no different.
+By understanding these basic terms related to baby wild birds, it is easier to identify them, appreciate their struggles, and care for them appropriately when you find a baby bird or a nesting family in your yard.

 01 of 10

 Altricial birds are baby birds that hatch nearly naked and blind, requiring extensive parental care to mature.
-Most songbirds, hummingbirds and woodpeckers are altricial and are very weak and vulnerable when they first hatch.
-These birds develop feathers and independence rapidly and will be ready to leave the nest in 2-3 weeks, depending on the species, though they may remain in family groups for several additional weeks.
+Most songbirds, hummingbirds, and woodpeckers are altricial and are very weak and vulnerable when they first hatch.
+These birds develop feathers and independence rapidly and will be ready to leave the nest in 2-3 weeks, depending on the species.
+Even after leaving the nest, however, they may remain in family groups for several weeks as they learn more foraging or flying skills.

 02 of 10

 A brood can mean either a set of related eggs that are laid and hatched together, or the act of incubating those eggs until they hatch.
 All siblings are part of the same brood.
-Mated pairs of birds may raise more than one brood in a season if climate, food and health conditions are adequate.
-If more than one brood is raised by the same mated pair, they are considered separate broods even though the siblings are a genetic match.
-Brood sizes can also vary considerably among different bird species.
+Mated pairs of birds may raise more than one brood in a season if climate, food, and health conditions are adequate.
+If more than one brood is raised by the same mated pair, they are considered separate broods even though the siblings hatched in different groups are a genetic match.
+The number of eggs laid in a brood can... also vary considerably among different bird species.

 03 of 10

-A brood patch is a bare patch of skin on a nesting bird’s chest, abdomen or sides.
-This skin has more blood vessels and can more easily transfer the parent’s body heat to the eggs they are incubating.
+A brood patch is a bare patch of skin on a nesting bird’s chest, abdomen, or sides.
+This skin has more blood vessels closer to the surface and can more easily transfer the parent’s body heat to the eggs they are incubating.
 This patch is difficult to see unless the birds are captured for banding or surrendered for rehabilitation, when trained experts can examine the bird's mating readiness.
 The brood patch will fill in after the breeding season ends.
-Both male and female birds may develop brood patches depending on how the genders divide incubation duties.
+Both male and female birds may develop... brood patches depending on how the genders divide incubation duties.
+Not all birds develop brood patches.

 04 of 10